Recapping a Year’s Worth of Section 230 Cases That Got Stuck in My Blogging Queue

 The court applies the standard three-part test for Section 230:

-- Grinder is an ICS provider because “Grindr provides its subscribers with access to a common server.
+- Grindr is an ICS provider because “Grindr provides its subscribers with access to a common server.
 [Cite to Saponaro v.
 Grindr].
 Herrick has not identified any legally significant distinction between a social networking platform accessed through a website, such as Facebook, and a social-networking platform accessed through a smart phone app, such as Grindr.
 In either case, the platform connects users to a central server and to each other.”

 - The subject content is third party content: “Herrick’s design and manufacturing defect, negligent design, and failure to warn claims are all based on content provided by another user – Herrick’s former boyfriend….To the extent Grindr contributes to the impersonating profiles, it is through such ‘neutral assistance.’
 Categorization features, such as Grindr’s drop-down menu for ‘preferred sexual position,’ constitute quintessential ‘neutral assistance.’…These features are available equally to all users and are not intrinsically offensive or unlawful.
 Grindr’s algorithmic filtering, aggregation, and display functions are similar.”
 Note this is another time the term “neutrality” supports a Section 230 defense, but I’d be happy if the term “neutral” were permanently banished from Section 230 jurisprudence.